metarapi/fluid-sim-webgpu/README.md

 # Fluid Simulation with WebGPU

 This project is a browser-based fluid simulation using WebGPU.
 It supports both particle-based and grid-based rendering modes.
 While it's functional and visually interesting, it's not fully optimized and performance will vary depending on your GPU and browser.
+[Try it here.](https://metarapi.github.io/fluid-sim-webgpu/)

 ## Features